 If you're submitting a college application through the Coalition Application, you likely already know that you'll have to write a personal essay.
 The purpose of the Coalition Application essay is for you to showcase a side of yourself that colleges don't get to see through your transcripts and test scores alone.
-There are five Coalition essay prompts to choose from.
+There are six Coalition essay prompts to choose from.
 So which one should you pick?

-In this article, we go over what the Coalition Application essay is and take a look at all five Coalition essay prompts.
+In this article, we go over what the Coalition Application essay is and take a look at all six Coalition essay prompts.
 For each prompt, we give you potential topics you can write about and key tips for answering it effectively.

 Keep reading to learn which Coalition essay prompt might be the best fit for you!